Average score

 Product 2: Edifier NeoBuds Planar Earbuds

-Battery life is usually judged average or mediocre for the price, though some reviews report acceptable day-to-day runtime.
+Battery life is generally average to mediocre for the price, despite some reviewers noting acceptable totals or better-than-claimed playback.

 Bluetooth